CloudI/CloudI/README.markdown

 * `return`, `forward`

-External communication that needs to scale (beyond 10,000 connections) can use an internal CloudI service (implemented in Erlang) which may do processing for one or more external CloudI services (implemented C++/C, Java, PHP, Python, and/or Ruby)
+External communication that needs to scale (beyond 10,000 connections) can use an existing internal CloudI service (implemented in Erlang) which may do processing for one or more external CloudI services (implemented C++/C, Java, JavaScript, Perl, PHP, Python, and/or Ruby)

 Even if external communication doesn't need to scale, private cloud computing tasks (number crunching) can gain fault-tolerance and internal